UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 Step 1: Refer to "green light" list for finalized information on all qualified integrations.
 Assign 1 point for each integration on the list.

 Step 2: If an integration qualifies for a bonus, it will be indicated with a 🐋.
-These integrations are worth some multiplier of points, which will be specified in the ancillary data.
+These integrations are worth some multiplier of points, which will be specified in the ancillary data as `bonusIntegrationsMultiplier`.
 Keep track of bonus points in addition to base points.

 Step 2: Tally up the total number of base points as well as the number of bonus points.
 At this point, the two numbers should be separate.